MuddithaHR/License-details-OCR/readme.md

 ## 🚀 Program Setup

-Using python 3.8 version is recommended as newer versions may not be compatible with paddleocr library (I used 3.8.10)
+Using python 3.8 version is recommended as newer versions may not be compatible with paddleocr library (I used 3.8.10).
+Create a conda environment and

 ### - Install requirements.txt ###
 ```bash